matthewleach/enki/HTML/html-structure/comments.md

 ---
 ## Quiz

-What is happened to the heading text?
+What is happening to this heading text?
 ```
 <!--<h1>Heading</h1>-->
 ```

+???

-* It is not displaying in the web page.
+* It is not displayed in the browser.
 * It is displayed larger than normal.
-* It is displayed as normal.
+* It is displayed as a Heading 1 in the web page.
 * It is removed from the HTML code.